DZD-eV-Diabetes-Research/dict2graph/dict2graph_docs/hubbing.md

 ## The Problem

-When merging multiple overlapping datasets, some relations from parent to child nodes can get lost.
+When merging multiple overlaping datasets, some relations from parent to child nodes can get lost.

-Lets have an example with two overlapping datasets that will be merged:
+Lets have an example with two overlaping datasets that will be merged:

 **Dataset 1**:
 ```json